AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 ## Acknowledgements

 Thanks to my mentor Spencer for his guidance during this process.
-Thanks to the Code Institute Slack community for their guidance and information and the tutors for helping with some sticky code.
+Thanks to the Code Institute Slack community for their guidance and in particular, thanks to tutor support in the last couple of days for their help with some very tricky code, in particular I'd like to acknowldge the assistance given by https://github.com/AJGreaves.

 I took inspiration from [Bootstrap](https://getbootstap.com/), [W3Schools](https://www.w3schools.com/) and found solutions to problems on [StackOverflow](https://stackoverflow.com/), [Medium](https://www.medium.com/) and [Codepen](https://www.codepen.io/).
-I also used the experience I had in my previous milestone to streamline the process.
+I also used the experience and some code I had in my previous milestone to streamline the process.